ychding11/GLTutorial/tutorial-fxaa/readme.md

 ## Overview
-It is to demonstrate how fxaa work.
+It is to demonstrate how FXAA work.
 FXAA is a single-pass, screen-space, anti-aliasing technique.
 It is easy to integration.

 Main steps from [FXAA_WhitePaper.pdf](https://developer.download.nvidia.cn/assets/gamedev/files/sdk/11/FXAA_WhitePaper.pdf) :